soi-20/brains/_pages/functionalflow.md

 That's why Functional Flow is all about composing and iterating like GHOSTS in the shell.

-Ghosts as a whole, in the powerfull machine.
+Ghosts as a whole, in the powerful machine.

 # Implement Functional Flow